-- Coherent mappings and streaming mappings exhibit different performances depending on the use case, which should be configurable from userspace. - Lack of standard DT bindings for IOMMUs. - Coherent and non-coherent masks are confusing and badly implemented. - Headers hierarchy is confusing. - The dma\sync\\() API has no attributes and thus can't skip CPU cache synchronization for coherent mappings.
+- Coherent mappings and streaming mappings exhibit different performances depending on the use case, which should be configurable from userspace. - Coherent and non-coherent masks are confusing and badly implemented. - Headers hierarchy is confusing. - The dma\sync\\() API has no attributes and thus can't skip CPU cache synchronization for coherent mappings.